-2. California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall each submit quarterly the Water Cost and Rate Tracker (Water Tracker) to the Commission's Water Division and shall work with staff during the next phases of this proceeding with respect to using the Water Tracker for evaluating affordability metrics' inputs and other ongoing support of the Commission's work.
+2. Beginning 30 days after the issuance of this decision, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall each submit quarterly the Water Cost and Rate Tracker (Water Tracker) to the Commission's Water Division and to the Commission's Public Advocate's Office on February 1, May 1, August 1 and November 1 of each year and shall work with staff during the next phases of this proceeding with respect to using the Water Tracker for evaluating affordability metrics' inputs and other ongoing support of the Commission's work.
 The Director of the Water Division may change the frequency, format, or content of the Water Tracker.

-3. Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Gas Company shall submit quarterly the Gas Cost and Rate Tracker (Gas Tracker) to the Commission's Energy Division and shall work with staff during the next phases of this proceeding with respect to using the Gas Tracker for evaluating affordability metrics' inputs and other ongoing support of the Commission's work.
+3. Beginning 30 days after the issuance of this decision, Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Gas Company shall submit quarterly the Gas Cost and Rate Tracker (Gas Tracker) to the Commission's Energy Division and to the Commission's Public Advocate's Office and shall work with staff during the next phases of this proceeding with respect to using the Gas Tracker for evaluating affordability metrics' inputs and other ongoing support of the Commission's work.
 The Director of the Energy Division may change the frequency, format, or content of the Gas Tracker.

-4. Concurrent with quarterly submissions of the Trackers to the Commission's Energy and Water Divisions, Pacific Gas and Electric Company, San Diego Gas & Electric Company, Southern California Electric Company, Southern California Gas Company, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall serve to the service list of this proceeding quarterly either (1) the Tracker; or (2) an itemized list and tally of revenue requests corresponding to revenue requests included in the Tracker, and inclusive of:
+4. Beginning 30 days after the issuance of this decision, and concurrent with quarterly submissions of the Trackers to the Commission's Energy and Water Divisions, Pacific Gas and Electric Company, San Diego Gas & Electric Company, Southern California Edison Company, Southern California Gas Company, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall serve to the service list of this proceeding quarterly either (1) the Tracker; or (2) an itemized list and tally of revenue requests corresponding to revenue requests included in the Tracker, and inclusive of: